By: Elements of Green

 CBD is the popular term for cannabidiol, one of dozens of cannabinoids in the hemp plant.
 CBD works by reacting with with the human endocannabinoid system.
 Unlike the more well-known cannabinoid THC, CBD does not make the user high.

 CBD works by binding to the CB1 or CB2 receptors in our cells.
 These are the receptors which make up the endocannbinoid system as it is now understood.
 CB2 receptors are mostly in the human immune system and CBD can help reduce harmful inflammation.
 More directly for purposes of migraine treatment, the CB1 receptors are mostly in the nervous system, especially in the brain.
 CBD can work by changing how the brain perceives pain.

 There is another effect which CBD may have.
 In addition to interacting with the endocannabinoid system, CBD interacts with two other receptors.
 One, called the TRPV1 receptor, is associated with pain perception.
 It is most commonly activated by capsaicin, the part of the chili plant which can make them hot.
 CBD can reduce pain by binding to the TRPV1 receptor instead of creating pain the way a jalapeno pepper will.
 The other receptor is called 5-HT1a and it is usually associated with serotonin.
 Little is known now about how CBD affects this receptor.

 Because CBD binds to different receptors in the body and in different ways, CBD can have several positive effects on the people who use it.
 Most commonly, people take CBD to reduce stress and anxiety.
-They also use CBD to reduce pain, regulate their sleep cycles and gain energy, for athletic recovery, and for skin conditions involving excess inflammation.
+They also use CBD to reduce arthritis pain, regulate their sleep cycles and gain energy, for athletic recovery, and for skin conditions involving excess inflammation.